MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Copy after selection is made

-When set to `true`, a selection is immediately copied to your clipboard upon creation.
+When this is set to `true`, a selection is immediately copied to your clipboard upon creation.
 Right clicking will always paste in this case.
-When set to `false`, the selection persists and awaits further action.
+When it's set to `false`, the selection persists and awaits further action.
 Right clicking will copy the selection.

 **Property name:** `copyOnSelect`